gonmf/dakilang/README.md

 ## TODO

-- Logical OR operator
 - Improve parsing validation, use of "," and ";" for AND and OR operators
-- Issue with query clause without variables
+- Issue with query clause without variables, only constants
 - Rule retraction
-- Built-in commands
+- Rest of built-in commands
 - Interactive and non-interactive mode
 - Test suite
 - Command continuation using \